ARM-PIt/tidalconnect-picore/README.md

 Valid devices are: 'bcm2835 Headphones: - (hw:0,0)' 'iFi (by AMR) HD USB Audio: - (hw:1,0)' 'sysdefault' 'pcpinput' 'sound_device' 'dmix' 'default'
 ```

 In this example we will use the USB DAC as our output device.
-Edit /home/tc/Tidal-Connect-Armv7/tidal.sh by changing the playback device flag, matching it to the label from the output in the last command, BUT set the index to hw:0,0.
-While this does need to match the script output, verbatim, this change is explained in the next steps:
+Edit /home/tc/Tidal-Connect-Armv7/tidal.sh by changing the playback device flag, matching it to the label from the output in the last command, **BUT set the index to hw:0,0.
+Normally, this needs to match an item in the script output;** however, this change is explained in the next steps:

 ```
 ...